 - b.
-Remove support pin. - c.
-Lift brush holders, brushes and spring upward as a unit. - d.
+Remove support pin. - Lift brush holders, brushes and spring upward as a unit. - d.
 Disconnect leads from each brush. - e.
 Repeat operation for other set of brushes.

 With the starting motor completely disassembled except for removal of field coils, the component parts should be cleaned and inspected as described below.
-Field coils need be removed only where defects in the coils are indicated by the tests described in this section.
+Field coils need be removed only where defects in the coils are indicated by the tests described in this section, in which case the pole shoe screws should be removed and the pole shoes and field coils disassembled.
+Any defective parts should be replaced or repaired (see Repairs).

 - Clean all starting motor parts, but do not use grease dissolving solvent for cleaning the overrunning clutch, armature, and field coils since such a solvent would dissolve the grease packed in the clutch mechanism and would damage armature and field coil insulation. - 2.
 Test overrunning clutch action.
 The pinion should turn freely in the overrunning direction and must not slip in the cranking direction.
 Check pinion teeth to see that they have not been chipped, cracked, or excessively worn.
 Check the spring for normal tension and drive collar for wear.
-If necessary the spring or collar can be replaced by forcing the collar toward the clutch and removing lock ring from end of tube. - 3.
-Check brush holders to see that they are not deformed or bent, but will properly hold brushes
+If necessary the spring or collar can be replaced by forcing the collar toward the clutch and removing lock ring from end of tube.